 - Optimize the ventilation system to ensure constant clean, fresh air

 The same concept applies to large buildings, where ventilation systems should be designed to ensure that air quality is reliable and germs won’t spread through the building.
-Effective air filtration and purification are also paramount, especially during the current coronavirus pandemic.
+Effective air filtration and purification are also paramount, especially during the coronavirus pandemic.

 - Install heating and cooling systems that meet net-zero goals

 Many engineers opt for air-source heat pumps without ducts.
 Also known as mini-split heat pumps, they don’t have the recognized shortcomings of central air-conditioning systems that rely on forced air or the much higher costs of thermal heat pumps.
 However, before deciding, you should check out different sizes to pick the right heat pump size for your home.

 - Opt for an energy-efficient hot-water system